cinemascience/cinema_debye_scherrer/README.md

 At the top of the viewer there is a section called "Download Settings" with a text field and button.
 When you click the button with "Download" on it, then you will download a JSON file that can replace the existing ``databases.json`` file to load your saved state.
 The text field renames the downloaded file; by default, it is set to ``databases.json``.

+## Simple tutorial

+Here, we provide some steps that guide the user through exploring the example dataset.
+To start
+  1. Open ``main.html`` in your browser.
+  1. From the drop-down menu under "Select Database" at the top of the page, select the "Example (Display All)" option.
+Then click the button next to it labeled "Load".
+You should notice more columns appear in the parallel coordinates plot.

 # Citation